Membership Guide

 To reserve your battery, you'll be prompted to submit a $50 battery deposit.

-• Base will be your energy provider for the life of the battery and will renew energy prices annually below the market average.
+• Base will be your energy provider for the life of the battery and will renew energy prices below the market average.

 • If you move, you can transfer to the next homeowner at no cost to you or them.